vuestorefront/theme-utilities/README.md

 - `to` Path to output directory.
 Can be relative or absolute.
 - `from` Array of source directories:
   - `path` Path to source directory.
-Can be relative or absolute;
+Can be relative or absolute.
   - `ignore` Array of ignored files/paths.
 Paths are [glob](https://github.com/isaacs/node-glob)-compatible.
+Contents of `.nuxt` and `node_modules` are ignored by default.
-  - `variables` Template variables resolved at build-time
+  - `variables` Template variables resolved at build-time.
-  - `watch` Whether directory should be watched for changes
+  - `watch` Whether directory should be watched for changes.

 ### Example

 ```javascript
 module.exports = {
   copy: {